-The 'best' art (if such a thing exists) holds a mirror up to society, allows you to look into it and then questions whether you're happy with the reflection that you're presented with.
-Dave's debut album, Psychodrama, does all that and more: it asks the all-important question before proceeding to answer it in immaculately complex and empathetic detail.
+The ‘best’ art (if such a thing exists) holds a mirror up to society, allows you to look into it and then questions whether you’re happy with the reflection you’re presented with.
+Dave’s debut album, Psychodrama, does all that and more: it asks the all-important question before proceeding to answer it in immaculately complex and empathetic detail.
 Punctuated with spoken interludes that appear to take place in a therapy session, Psychodrama starts as it means to go on.
-With the guttural album opener "Psycho"—which thrashes between dismissive arrogance and naked vulnerability—Dave begins by painting a painful, but very necessary picture of the discussions being had around mental health within the black community.
+With guttural album opener “Psycho”—which thrashes between dismissive arrogance and naked vulnerability—Dave begins by painting a painful, but very necessary picture of the discussions being had around mental health within the black community.

 Unpacking the anxieties of life for him growing up in Streatham, South London—surrounded by countless tests and struggles—by the end of the track there’s a real breakthrough, soundtracked by Dave’s signature tinkering piano motifs.
 The rapper admits his own need for therapy and the toll that having to grow up so fast may have taken on him, before finishing off in true Dave style—by slipping in a profound gem that challenges your way of thinking: “If you’re thinking bout doing it, suicide doesn’t stop the pain, you’re only moving it.”
 And there’s more of those where that one came from.